fantafour-haojun/fantafour-haojun.github.io/CTF_Writeup/Spiderlabs_CTF_2020/README.md

 ### Lock it up
 A user in Accounting called saying they received a message from XDR that a file was quarantined.
 Name the file that has been quarantined by the XDR agent.

-Navigate to the alert table and find the account belongs to the accounting group and you will find `pomf.exe`
+Navigate to the alert table and find the account belongs to the accounting group and you will find the file `pomf.exe`

 ### Who’s Who?
 When analyzing a security event, XDR surfaces information of interest in each node of the causality flow chart.
 In the incident labeled 'Process requests the deletion of Windows Shadowcopies' on PeckPC, what user ran WINWORD.EXE?

-Right view the incident as mentioned as look through the alerts you will find `PECKPC\Administrator`
+Right click, view the incident as mentioned and look through the alerts you will find user `PECKPC\Administrator`

 ### Who Done it
 A Memory Corruption Exploit Incident was triggered where a user browsed to a malicious website.
 What is the username of the user that attempted to reach the malicious website?